bbauska/Anti-Project-2025/README.md

 abortion insurance or that discriminate in violation of the Weldon Amendment.
 The Weldon Amendment51 declares that no HHS funding may go to a state or local government that discriminates against pro-life health entities or insurers.
-In blatant violation of this law, seven states require abortion coverage in private health insurance plans, and HHS continues to fund those states.
-HHS under President Trump disallowed $200 million in Medicaid funding from California because of the state’s flouting of the law, but the Biden Administration restored it.
+In blatant violation of this law, seven states require abortion coverage in private health insurance plans, and HHS continues to fund those states.</p>

+<p>HHS under President Trump disallowed $200 million in Medicaid funding from California because of the state’s
+flouting of the law, but the Biden Administration restored it.
 HHS/CMS should withdraw appropriated funding, up to and including 10 percent of Medicaid funds, from states that require abortion insurance coverage.
 DOJ should commit to litigating the defense of those funding decisions promptly to the